Marketing a real estate property is one of the most difficult things to do in business today.

-It’s a well-known fact that listings that look better and provide more information, sell better.
+It’s a well-known fact that listings that look better and provide more information sell better.

 6. Save money.

-Compared to shooting aerial photos from a helicopter or a fixed wing aircraft, drone videography is far cheaper – and easier to arrange.
+Compared to shooting aerial photos from a helicopter or a fixed-wing aircraft, drone videography is far cheaper – and easier to arrange.

 Drones in Luxury Home Marketing

-Buyers of multi-million dollar homes often shop online first, so they expect high-quality photography and video in the online listing or they won’t bite.
+Buyers of multi-million dollar homes often shop online first, so they expect high-quality photography and video in the online listing, or they won’t bite.

 It’s hard to argue that in the luxury property market, drone photography has upped the real estate marketing game in a big way.

-Whether it’s to highlight the waterfront view, a gorgeous garden, or a really cool swimming pool, aerial drone photography captures the beauty and the utility of a home far better than ground-based photography or video can.
+Whether it’s to highlight the waterfront view, a gorgeous garden, or a cool swimming pool, aerial drone photography captures the beauty and the utility of a home far better than ground-based photography or video can.

 According to Joe Houlihan, managing partner of Houlihan & O’Malley Real Estate Services in Bronxville, NY, drones were used to photograph about 20 percent of their higher-end Westchester, NY, properties in 2015.
-In 2016, Mr. Houlihan expects to increase that to 35 percent.
+In 2016, Mr. Houlihan expected to increase that to 35 percent.
 “It’s an additional cost that’s pretty reasonable,” he says.

 In the ultra-luxe Silicon Valley market, drone photography has entered the real estate world in a major way.

-All across the San Francisco Bay area, “drone videographers” exist that specialize in producing dramatic aerial videos and movie-studio quality property walkthroughs, using a combination of camera drones and hand-held gimbals.
+All across the San Francisco Bay area, “drone videographers” exist that specialize in producing dramatic aerial videos and movie-studio quality property walkthroughs, using a combination of camera drones and handheld gimbals.

 Drones In Commercial Real Estate